FINGER JOINTED LUMBER

 Timber Products Inspection (TP) not only assures the quality of solid-sawn lumber, but we also oversee the production of finger jointed lumber.
 In addition to traditional lumber grading practices, finger jointed lumber is subject to stringent quality control requirements including regular in-plant testing to assure strong, reliable joints.
 Manufacturers sample production several times each shift and test for bond strength and adhesive durability.
 Structural finger joints must exhibit strength values more than twice the design value for the grade.

 Vertical Use Only – A Vertical Use Only joint has the primary purpose of resisting compression loads.
 Also labeled Stud Use Only, these joints are usually 3/8” to 5/8” long and often have blunt tips.
 The adhesives used are water resistant, but Vertical Use Only lumber is only certified for indoor use.
-These boards are available in sizes up to 2” x 6” x 12’.
+These boards are available in sizes up to 2x6 and in lengths up to 12’.

 Certified Exterior Joints – Lumber with Certified Exterior Joints are not restricted to any type of loading.
 The joints usually have 7/8” to 1-1/8” long fingers, and the adhesives used are waterproof and creep resistant.
 This joint can be used in any width or length recognized under the American Lumber Standard Committee’s National Grade Rule.